Eurasian sparrowhawk: Diet and predation

 During hunting, this species can fly 2–3 km per day.
 It rises above tree level mostly to display, soar above territory and to make longer journeys.
 A study in a forested area of Norway found that the mean size of the home ranges was 9.2 km2 for males, and 12.3 km2 for females, which was larger than studies in Great Britain had found, "probably due to lower land productivity and associated lower densities of prey species in the [Norwegian study area]".

 A study looked at the effect on the population of blue tits in an area where a pair of Eurasian sparrowhawks began to breed in 1990.
 It found that the annual adult survival rate for the tits in that area dropped from 0.485 to 0.376 (the rate in adjacent plots did not change).
 The size of the breeding population was not changed, but there were fewer non-breeding blue tits in the population.
 In woodland, Eurasian sparrowhawks account for the deaths of a third of all young great tits; the two alarm calls given by great tits when mobbing a predator, and when fleeing from a nearby hawk, are within the optimum hearing range of both prey and predator; however, the high-pitched alarm call given when a distant flying Eurasian sparrowhawk is seen "can only be heard well by the tit".
 In Sussex, the impact of Eurasian sparrowhawk predation on grey partridges was highest when the partridge density was lowest.
 A 10-year study in Scotland showed that Eurasian sparrowhawks did not select the common redshanks they predated according to the waders' size or condition, probably because of the hawks' surprise-attack hunting technique.
 In Britain, the increase in population of the Eurasian sparrowhawk coincides with the decline of the house sparrow population.

 Another study found that the risk of predation for a bird targeted by a Eurasian sparrowhawk or Eurasian Goshawk increased 25-fold if the prey was infected with the blood parasite Leucocytozoon, and birds with avian malaria were 16 times more likely to be killed.

 Predators

-Natural predators of the Eurasian sparrowhawk include the barn owl, the tawny owl, the Eurasian Goshawk, the peregrine falcon, the golden eagle, the eagle owl, the red fox, the stone marten and the pine marten.
+Natural predators of the Eurasian sparrowhawk include the barn owl, the tawny owl, the Eurasian Goshawk, the peregrine falcon, the golden eagle, the bald eagle, the eagle owl, the red fox, the stone marten and the pine marten.